Pawhost/WHMCS_Telegram_Notification/README.md

    - Enter your **Telegram Bot Token**

 4. **Set up Trigger Groups**
    - Assign WHMCS admins or Telegram chat groups to specific trigger groups
    - Only these will receive the corresponding notifications

+5. **Set up Notification**
+   - Assign WHMCS admins or Telegram chat groups to specific trigger groups
+   - Only these will receive the corresponding notifications